alaues/docker_game_of_three/README.md

 $ php artisan migrate
 ```

 5. Now you can start using application!
-Head to http://localhost:2121 to see the application
+Navigate your browser to http://yoursite:2121 to see the application